ccarabine/Churchbarn-holiday-let/README.md

 * As a user of multiple devices, I need a website that is fully responsive, invoking the same user experience across all devices, in particular my mobile.

 ## 2. Scope <a name="scope"></a>
-To achieve the strategy goals, I want to implement the following features:
+To achieve the strategy goals, I want to implement the following functional specification and content requirement:
 * A navbar fixed at the top centre of the screen which will allow the user to easily navigate and find the relevent pages
 * A footer to display links to the social media, address and contact details
 * A home page that will invoke a position emotion responce when viewing the hero image